sakaiproject/sakai/README.md

 [![Build Status](https://travis-ci.org/sakaiproject/sakai.svg?branch=master)](https://travis-ci.org/sakaiproject/sakai)

+This is the "Mini Quick Start" for more complete steps to get Sakai configured please look at [this guide on the wiki](https://github.com/sakaiproject/sakai/wiki/Quick-Start-from-Source).

 To build Sakai you need Java 1.8 and Maven 3.2.
 Once you have clone a copy of this repository you can build it by running: